 Maintain a good sending history

-The last requirement is rather vague, but is important to keep in mind.
+The last requirement is rather vague but is important to keep in mind.
 In order to qualify for BIMI, you’ll need to have a good sending reputation, both for your domain and IP address.

 This means having a healthy, engaged list of subscribers.
 Of course, you should avoid email bounces and spam reports, but the fact that your emails are regularly opened by the recipients will also play a significant role.

-How to implement BIMI records?
+How to create BIMI records?

 Once you meet all the requirements and obtain respective certifications, you can go on and add a proper record to your Domain Name System (DNS).